peers-app/peers-package-template/README.md

-Add a description of what is included in this package and how it's intended to be used and/or expected use-cases.
+### TODO for author
+- [ ] **Add package description** - delete the contents of this and add a description of the package that will be useful to users and assistants
+- [ ] Ensure `package.json` correctly reflects this package

+### Next Steps: visit [Peers-App](https://github.com/peers-app) on Github
+- although it's pretty empty at time of writing